 A minimum of 50 percent of the coursework required to earn a baccalaureate degree at The University of Alabama must be earned at a baccalaureate degree granting institution, and a minimum of 25 percent of the coursework required for the degree must be earned at The University of Alabama.
 Students should contact their college of enrollment for the specific number of hours required for their degree.

 The policies and procedures for determining grade point average and applying transferred credit are discussed in each college’s section of The University of Alabama Undergraduate Catalog.

 Evaluation of Credit from Non-Traditional Sources

 Credit by Examination

-Credit hours earned by examination and/ or out-of-class experiences are not considered University of Alabama institutional coursework, and therefore, may not be applied towards fulfillment of:
+Credit hours earned by examination and/or out-of-class experiences are not considered University of Alabama institutional coursework, and therefore, may not be applied towards fulfillment of:

-- The minimum of 50% of the coursework required to earn a bachelor’s degree at The University of Alabama must be earned at a bachelor’s degree granting institution (four-year college or university), and
+- The minimum of 50% of the coursework required to earn a bachelor’s degree at The University of Alabama that must be earned at a bachelor’s degree granting institution (four-year college or university), and

-- The minimum of 25% of the coursework required for the degree must be earned at The University of Alabama.
+- The minimum of 25% of the coursework required for the degree that must be earned at The University of Alabama.

 All University of Alabama students doing research, internships or academic credit programs abroad will work through the Capstone International Academic Programs office.
 Each college will evaluate the course(s) (appropriate to the division) taken through study abroad.
 International programs must equate to accredited college or university level work and not simply a travel experience.